Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 # Sharpe ratio (daily)
 daily_sharpe = mean_daily_excess_return / daily_std

-# Annualize the sharpe ratio
+# Sharpe ratio (annualized)
 annual_sharpe = daily_sharpe * (365 ** 0.5)
 print(f"Daily sharpe : {daily_sharpe:.2f} -- Annual : {annualised_sharpe:.2f}")
 # >>> Daily sharpe : 0.48 -- Annual : 9.18
 ```
 Nb : To *annualize* the sharpe ratio, you need to multiply the daily sharpe ratio by the square root of the number of trading days in a year (365 in crypto, 252 in tradfi).<br>

-Here the annualized Sharpe ratio is 9.18, quite biased because of the low sample but this would mean that for each unit of risk you're taking, you're getting 9.18 units of return, which is excellent.
+Here the annualized Sharpe ratio is 9.18, quite biased because of the low sample but this would mean that for each unit of risk we took, we got 9.18 units of return, which would be excellent (if we could sustain it).